 3. Buy Coffee Table Travel Books

-This Amazon best seller, along with its sister book Journeys of a Lifetime, can excite a passion for traveling the world in just about anyone!
-The photos carry you into the scene before you, while the text about each place evokes vibrant images of lush rain forests and medieval architecture.
+This Amazon bestseller, along with its sister book Journeys of a Lifetime, can excite a passion for traveling the world in just about anyone!
+The photos carry you into the scene, while the text about each place transports you to lush rain forests and medieval architecture.
 I especially love how the chapters are organized by place type, like mountains, beaches, etc.

-This updated version is set to be released on October 18th, 2016.
-I have a previous version, which I’ve continually picked up through the years.
+I have a previous version of this book, which I’ve continually picked up through the years.
 By looking at each country individually, you can glimpse its culture, cities, countryside, and people.
 I particularly love the dos and don’ts and the book and movie suggestions to prepare for your visit.

-This book is perfect for choosing experiences that align with the journey you envision for yourself and others.
+This book is perfect for choosing experiences that match the journeys you imagine for yourself and others.
 The ideas in this book are for those who want to explore versus lounge beachside.
 From Patagonia to the Canadian Rockies to the world’s best dive spots, you’ll be packing your backpack as you stare wide-eyed at all the possible adventures awaiting.

-Of course, while I was getting these book thumbnails from Amazon, I spied a not-yet-released travel book to add to my holiday wishlist.
+Of course, while I was getting these book thumbnails from Amazon, I spied a travel book to add to my holiday wishlist!